Sixze/ALS-Refactored/README.md

 ## Setting Up the Plugin

 - **C++ project is a requirement.
 Blueprint projects are currently not supported.**
-- **Important!** If you are using Unreal Engine 4.27 or 5.0 EA, open the `ALS.uplugin` file in any text editor and remove line with `EngineVersion`.
 - Clone the repository inside your project's plugins folder, or download the latest release and extract it into your project's plugins folder.
 - Put `Config/DefaultInput.ini` from the plugin folder inside your project's config folder.
 If your project already have this file, then merge it into yours.
 - Regenerate Visual Studio project files and build your project.